lescpsn/kb/README.md

-kb is a command line password manager using the keybase filesystem for password storage.
-Use it for passwords you have to type into your terminal, or just as an encrypted key value store.
+**kb** is a command line tool for saving passwords in keybase.

+#### Why
+Although I use a password manager, there are random secrets I still have to type into terminals and available tools use gpg to encrypt/decrypt which is a pain.

 #### Installation
 First, install and set up [keybase](https://keybase.io/).